Avanade/Beef/docs/Sample-SqlServer-EF-GettingStarted.md

 The [`Beef.Template.Solution`](../templates/Beef.Template.Solution/README.md) needs to be installed so that it can be used to easily create the required [solution structure](./Solution-Structure.md).

-Install (or update) the latest template from the public [NuGet](https://www.nuget.org/packages/Beef.Template.Solution/) repository using the `dotnet new -i` command as follows:
+Install (or update) the latest template from the public [NuGet](https://www.nuget.org/packages/Beef.Template.Solution/) repository using the [`dotnet new -i`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new-install) command as follows (or alternatively specify the required version):

 ```
 dotnet new -i beef.template.solution --nuget-source https://api.nuget.org/v3/index.json
+dotnet new -i beef.template.solution::5.0.1.preview4 --nuget-source https://api.nuget.org/v3/index.json
 ```

 <br/>

 ## Create solution

 To create the _Solution_ you must first be in the directory that you intend to create the artefacts within.
 The _beef_ template requires the `company` and `appname`; which is also the recommended directory name (it will also represent the .NET namespace).
-For this tutorial we will also choose the `Database` data source (this uses stored procedures).
+For this tutorial we will also choose the `SqlServer` data source.

 ```
 mkdir Foo.Bar
 cd Foo.Bar
-dotnet new beef --company Foo --appname Bar --datasource Database
+dotnet new beef --company Foo --appname Bar --datasource SqlServer
 ```

 The solution should now have been created; and the file system should look like the following: